matteo-s/certificates/docs/ca.json.md

             // Optional, defaults to false
             "disableRenewal": false
         },
-        // Disable the check for the iat (issued at).
+        // Disable the check for the iat (issued at) when authorizing tokens.
-        // If false, only times after the start of the CA will be accepted.
+        // If false, only 'iat's after the `start time` of the CA will be accepted.
         // Optional, defaults to false.
         "disableIssuedAtCheck": false,
         // Certificate subject template.
+Any value in this template will replace
+        // empty values in the `Subject` of a certificate signed by the CA.
         // Optional.
         "template": {
             "country": "US",